pnts/methodandmatter/source/writing/essays/presence.html.md

 - Separate data from interpretation and emphasize nonjudgmental observations.
 The closer to actual data, the less distortion of the client's experience.
 - State things succinctly, clearly, and directly.
 - Attend, observe, and selectively share observations of what is seen, heard, felt, and so forth.
-- Attend to one's own experience of feelings, sensations, and thoughts, and selectively share them.
+- Attend to one’s own experience of feelings, sensations, and thoughts, and selectively share them.
-- Be aware of one's intentions at any moment; be clear about the priorities of the work.
+- Be aware of one’s intentions at any moment; be clear about the priorities of the work.
 - Focus on what is most interesting to The Thinker; be aware of the emergence or lack of emergence of themes for which there is excitement
-- Make good connections with others and help others do the same; model clear and permeable boundaries, inﬂuence dialogue, and let go of being in control.
+- Make good connections with others and help others do the same; model clear and permeable boundaries, influence dialogue, and let go of being in control.
 - State observations in a way that can be heard and considered.
 - Use the client's language to heighten the capacity to be heard; using metaphors to paint a verbal picture.
 - Stay in the power of the here-and-now and focusing on the ongoing process.